ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 HPKE Public Key:

-: The public key used by the gateway, the length of which is determined by the HPKE KEM ID.
-The `Npk` parameter is determined by the choice of HPKE KEM, which is defined in {{Section 4 of HPKE}}.
+: The public key used by the gateway.
+The length of the public key is `Npk`, which is determined by the choice of HPKE KEM as defined in {{Section 4 of HPKE}}.

 HPKE Symmetric Algorithms Length: